New Undergraduate Students► Resources and FAQ

 advisor.geog [at] mcgill.ca

-Michelle is currently working remotely, but under normal circumstances she can be found in Burnside Hall, room 323 just next door to the MUGS Lounge.
-Until further notice, she is available to answer your questions by advisor.geog [at] mcgill.ca (email), and by appointment on Zoom, MS Teams, Skype and by telephone.
+Michelle is primarily working remotely due to the pandemic, but under normal circumstances she can be found in Burnside Hall, room 323 just next door to the MUGS Lounge.
+Until further notice, she is available to answer your questions by advisor.geog [at] mcgill.ca (email), and by virtual appointment on MS Teams, and Zoom.

 Michelle is responsible for all undergraduate programs that fall under the Department of Geography (including majors, minors, honours, joint honours, and Interfaculty programs).
 She holds a wealth of knowledge about navigating the McGill bureaucracy and can help you be strategic with your undergraduate studies.
-She even holds a BA degree and an MA degree in Geography from McGill University herself!
+She even holds a BA degree and MA degree in Geography from McGill University herself!
 Do not hesitate to contact her for any Geography-related or general questions that you may have.
-If she is not the right person to answer your question, she can connect you with the appropriate person/people/office.
+If she is not the right person to resolve your issue, she can connect you with the appropriate person/service/office.

 Ms. June Connolly